zowe/docs-site/docs/user-guide/install-zos.md

 ## Stage 4: (Optional) Customize the configuration

 Now that you have the permissions, certificates, tasks, files and datasets necessary to run Zowe, you may want to customize your Zowe configuration.
 Through customization, you can change attributes such as:

 - Enabling or disabling components so you only run what you need.
 - Changing the network ports Zowe runs on to suit your environment.
 - Customizing the behavior of a component, such as turning on optional features or logging

-It's recommended that the first customization you do is to [set zwe to use the configuration manager](configmgr-using.md) Many other customization options can be found in [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md).
+It's recommended that the first customization you do is to [set `zwe` to use the Configuration Manager](configmgr-using.md) Many other customization options can be found in [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md).

 ## Stage 5: (Optional) Installing extensions

 You should [start zowe](start-zowe-zos.md) for the first time before installing extensions.

-After it is customized to your liking, you can get even more value from Zowe through installing extensions, whether they are optional components from the Zowe project or from other vendors.
+After it is customized based on your needs, you can get more value from Zowe through installing extensions, whether they are optional components from the Zowe project or from other vendors.

-You can learn how to [install extensions here](../extend/install-configure-zos-extensions.md)
+You can learn how to install extensions [here](../extend/install-configure-zos-extensions.md)

 ## Looking for troubleshooting help?

 If you encounter unexpected behavior when installing or verifying the Zowe runtime on z/OS, see the [Troubleshooting](../troubleshoot/troubleshooting.md) section for tips.

-If you need more information on `zwe` check [the zwe appendix](../appendix/zwe_server_command_reference/zwe/zwe.md) If you need more information on the server configuration file, check the [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md).
+If you need more information on `zwe` check [the zwe appendix](../appendix/zwe_server_command_reference/zwe/zwe.md)

+If you need more information on the server configuration file, check the [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md).